Skip to main content

 Cross-checking against carbohydrate loading

 The taper week is also the carb-loading window.
-From Wednesday onward, daily carbs should climb to 7 to 10 g/kg of bodyweight.
+Standard sports-nutrition guidance for the 24 to 48 hours before an endurance event puts daily carbohydrate in the region of 7 to 10 g/kg of bodyweight; treat that as a target range and individualise it.
 Pair the taper with the Macro Cycling Calculator for a race-week macro plan.
 Under-eating during taper is the most common race-week error; the body is doing less work but needs more substrate to top off muscle glycogen.

 Related tools and follow-ups

-For broader context: Marathon taper volume reduction curve, Marathon pace elevation validated, and How to plan a deload week cover the broader recovery-cycle framework.
+Beyond the series: How to plan a deload week covers the broader recovery-cycle framework.

 FAQ